Chip in $25 today to help send Jason to Harrisburg

 06

-Bipartisan Bridge-Building
+Bipartisan Bridge-Building + Good Government

 Jason has established a regular presence in Harrisburg advancing education and civil rights policy for over 15 years.
 Jason has built close relationships with both Democrats and Republicans in the House and Senate and has worked directly with administration officials.